Conceiva/MezzmoKodiPlugin/README.txt

+v1.1.3.8

+-  Fixed bug which would cause sync failures if the Mezzmo TCP port number was less than 10000.
+-  Code cleanup and fixing some Mezzmo addon settings error messages when running Kodi in debug mode.

 v1.1.3.7

--  Adjusted stop playback feature introduced in v1.1.2.8 to only work with paused Mezzmo playback.
+-  Adjusted stopped playback feature introduced in v1.1.2.8 to only work with paused Mezzmo playback.
 Previously it stopped any paused Kodi audio or video file.